 1. Bike Cheese Tour

 Slovenia has a keen cheese-making tradition and up high in the mountain plateaus, you’ll find small communities of herders making delicious cheese; each a different variety to the next valley over.

-On this tour around the stunning Soča valley, you’ll get to explore fabulous mountain terrain via bike, learn about the lives of the herders, eat a traditional shepherd’s lunch and of course get to sample delicious cheeses – all in the same day.
-Get more details on the Slovenia bike cheese tour here.
+On this tour around the stunning Soča Valley, you’ll get to explore fabulous mountain terrain via bike, learn about the lives of the herders, eat a traditional shepherd’s lunch and of course, get to sample delicious cheeses – all in the same day.

 Lake Bled is the poster child of Slovenia, famed for its picture-perfect setting and little island adorned with a church.
 But less well known is that it’s a great place to scuba dive due to the extremely clear water and abundance of fish.

-This two-hour introductory ‘discovery dive’ will teach you the basics of dive safety before introducing you the underwater world of Bled and its fabulous aquatic inhabitants.
-Read more about the Bled introductory scuba dive trip here.
+This two-hour introductory ‘discovery dive’ will teach you the basics of dive safety before introducing you to the underwater world of Bled and its fabulous aquatic inhabitants.

 Get wet and wild with this fun three-hour activity in the Sušec canyon.
 Wetsuited and booted, you’ll slide down natural shoots, jump into clear pools, swim under waterfalls, and explore the beautiful river as it runs its course through stunning scenery.